Factobotics/FlexHex-Rose-AP/docs/index.md

 It is based on Orion Context Broker entities and subscriptions, and is NGSIv2 compliant to process the incoming data into Line Protocol for influx-db.

+## Architecture

+Information about architecture of the FlexHex ROSE-AP can be found in the [Architecture documentation](architecture.md).

-## Install
+## Installation guide

 How to install the component

 Information about how to install the FlexHex ROSE-AP can be found at the corresponding section of the [Installation & Administration Guide](installationguide.md).

-## Quickstart and usage guide
+## Quickstart and step-by-step guide

 How to use the component

-Information about how to use the FlexHex ROSE-AP can be found in the [Getting Started guide](getting-started.md).
+Information about how to get started using the FlexHex ROSE-AP can be found in the [Getting Started guide](getting-started.md).

+Information about how to use the FlexHex ROSE-AP can be found in the [Step-by-step guide](step-by-step.md).

-## API
+## API guide

-Definition of the API interface:

 Information about the API of the FlexHex ROSE-AP can be found in the [API documentation](api.md).

 ## Testing